stevens-textmining/HateModerate/README.md

-# HateModerate: Grounding and Benchmarking Hate Speech Detection with Content Policies
+# HateModerate: Testing Hate Speech Detectors against Content Moderation Policies

-This is the anonymous repository for our paper "HateModerate: Grounding and Benchmarking Hate Speech Detection with Content Policies"
+This is the anonymous repository for our paper "HateModerate: Testing Hate Speech Detectors against Content Moderation Policies"

 - First of all, clone the repository and make sure that your are current in the root path of repository `Hatemoderate`.